PChwistek/Kibbutz/README.md

       *	Main page, user page, posts, feed, etc.
 2. Optimize karma algorithm
 3. Fix any remaining bugs
+4. Allow users to suggest answers
-4. Create more survey templates
+5. Create more survey templates

 Ideally, the final project will have a simple and user-friendly interface that allows people to post decisions while also being able to vote on other people's decisions.
 After decisions are made, photographic proof is required to receive a healhy dose of internet karma.